From College Heroes to Olympians

 Oxford University Sports Federation (OUSF) is here to improve standards, increase participation and support sports clubs at Oxford University.
 We are the governing body for sport at Oxford.

-We support over 85 sports clubs by giving funding both to clubs and individuals (grants and scholarships), administering their competitive programmes (BUCS and Varsity) and offering support and advice on development, sponsorship, funding and more.
+We support over 80 sports clubs by giving funding both to clubs and individuals (grants and scholarships), administering their competitions (BUCS and Varsity) and offering support and advice on development, sponsorship, funding and more.

 We support Oxford University by providing facility provision for all university members and have oversight of the clubs that run Cuppers and College League competitions.

-We provide students with the opportunity to join or set up student sports clubs and oversee their activities as club committee members, and run a student Executive (of volunteers) which allows external insight and influence into how we work.
+We provide students with the opportunity to join or set up student sports clubs and oversee their activities as club committee members.
+We run an Executive Committee of students that volunteer to represent the views and interests of the clubs, with focuses of equality and outreach.

 We are also a resource for prospective students – as a central, professional body, we are accessible and knowledgeable about what we can offer students for whom sport is a priority.

 We are the first port of call for all of your sports related enquiries, whether you are studying or working at Oxford or just interested in Oxford Sport.
-If you’re in Oxford, come and visit us – we’re opposite the Dojo in the sports complex at the Iffley Road site!
+If you’re in Oxford, come and visit us – we’re opposite the Dojo and next to the Sports Hall in the sports complex at the Iffley Road site!

 Sport and The Sports Federation